AI Trail Analysis

 Best times to hike⌄

-Spring and fall offer pleasant temperatures and vibrant foliage, with clearer views.
-Mid-day summer can be hot and humid, while winter brings potential ice and snow on the steep rock scramble, making it hazardous.
-Early mornings or late afternoons may offer fewer crowds and better light for photography.
+Spring and Fall offer pleasant temperatures and vibrant foliage, ideal for hiking.
+Summer mid-day can be hot and humid, while winter brings potential for ice and snow on the steep rock scramble, making it more hazardous.

 Wildlife & plants⌄